MaksonX/Matrix/README.md

 - check function;
 - check if odd or even;
 - erase function;
-- operator +, -, =.
+- operator +, -, =;
+- random Filling function;
+- displaying Rows and Columns;
+- erasing Rows and Columns;
+- matrix Loop, where you can implement functions below in one while loop.

 Sooner I am going to deal with operator * and /, because it's realisation is quiet hard to me for now.

-Download my hedaer file "Matrix.h" and have fun.

 Thanks for using my class in advance!